Skip to main content

 Installation

-Before beginning instructions, the following variables should be set to be used in further instructions.
-Please make sure that these variables are set every time when using the new shell session.
+Before beginning instructions, following variables should be set to be used in further instructions.
+Please make sure that these variables is set everytime when using the new shell session.

 # Wallet name to be used as validator's account, please change this into your name (no whitespace).